Use Custom Execution Environments with Oracle Linux Automation Manager

 • SSH Private Key: select the id_rsa key from the ~/.ssh directory

-Note: One way to grab the SSH Private Key is to select the Browse option for that field.
-In the File Upload dialog, select Home and then right-click on the main window of that dialog.
+One way to grab the SSH Private Key is to select the Browse option for that field.
+In the File Upload dialog, select Home and right-click on that dialog's main window.
 Select Show Hidden Files.
 Select the .ssh folder and the id_rsa file.
 Clicking the Open button causes the contents of the private key file to copy into the SSH Private Key dialog box.

 4. Review the entries, scroll to the bottom of the page, and click the Save button.